skylightio/skylight-docs/app/views/skylight/docs/chapters/_61-background-jobs.md

 By default, the Skylight agent only enables itself for web requests.
 In many cases, your applications might run processes in the background, via <%= link_to "Sidekiq", "https://sidekiq.org/" %>, <%= link_to "Delayed::Job", "https://github.com/collectiveidea/delayed_job" %>, or some other framework.
 In fact, we recommend moving certain slow actions into background jobs in our <%= link_to "Performance Tips", "./performance-tips#move-third-party-integration-to-workers" %>.
 This page shows you how to configure Skylight to profile your background jobs so that you can view them separately in the Skylight UI:

-<%= image_tag "skylight/docs/background-jobs/background-jobs.png", alt: "Screenshot of the Background Jobs user interface", style: "width: 100%; max-width: 600px;" %>
+<%= image_tag "skylight/docs/background-jobs/background-jobs.png", alt: "Screenshot of the Background Jobs user interface", style: img_width(600) %>

 ### Currently Supported Libraries and Frameworks {#probes}